 The ACTE National Leadership Fellowship Program began in 2009 as an Opportunity Fund project initiated by the ACTE Board of Directors.
 As of 2012, four classes of Fellows have completed the program.

 The purpose of the ACTE Fellowship Program is to:

 - help establish a leadership development program for CTE educators in ACTE and assist individuals in further developing their leadership skills in CTE and their involvement in professional associations

 - provide an opportunity for CTE educators to become familiar with and participate in the processes used by policymakers in the development and implementation of laws, regulations and other public policies at the local, state and federal levels

 - identify, train and motivate a cadre of leaders who will continue to position ACTE as a leader in developing an educated, prepared, adaptable and competitive workforce

 In summary, the ACTE Fellowship Program is an instrument to provide professional development, policy knowledge and leadership development.

 Guidelines, Program of Work and Additional Information

 Detailed information can be found in the ACTE Fellowship Program Guidelines and Application and the Fellowship Program Brochure.
 Please note that the application can be submitted electronically.

-Applications for the 2014 class are due Nov.
+Applications are due Nov.
 1. The application can be found in the ACTE Fellowship Program Guidelines and Application.